...

 Like the popular saying, “It’s about the journey, not the destination”, the route you take and the map you follow to reach the Everest Base Camp are equally crucial in making your journey to the Everest Base Camp an unforgettable experience.

-Overview on Standard Everest Base Camp Trek Map
+Overview of the Standard Everest Base Camp Trek Map

 The Standard Everest Base Camp Trek is a 14-day journey in the Khumbu region that covers about 130 kilometers (81 miles) of total distance.
 The trek officially starts after you land in the famous Lukla Airport, also known as the Tenzing-Hillary Airport, and follows the Khumbu Valley to the Everest Base Camp.

-Here is a brief breakdown of the map of Everest Base Camp Trek:
+Here is a brief breakdown of the map of the Everest Base Camp Trek:

 1. Flight from Kathmandu to Lukla